-Readings of the Holy Mass – Solemnity of the Most Holy Body and Blood of Christ
+Readings of the Holy Mass — Third Sunday of Easter

-Read or listen to the readings before Mass with these resources from the United States Conference of Catholic Bishops, using the New American Bible, Revised Edition.
+Read, listen to or watch videos of the Mass readings with these resources from the United States Conference of Catholic Bishops, using the New American Bible, Revised Edition.

 Allow yourself to be happy

 Joy can follow suffering, writes Shemaiah Gonzalez, who finds that small moments build a life of happiness -- like a good cup of coffee, noticing an interaction between strangers, cuddles with a kid -- and God is in those moments.

 Stigmas against mental illness are weakening and people acknowledge that asking for help is a constructive way to deal with the angst and unhappiness that plague our society today, writes Effie Caldarola.

 Should women wear a veil in church?

 Father Ken Doyle reviews the brief history of the practice of wearing a veil.
 Ultimately it comes down to the true motivation of the wearer.
 Also in his Q&A, he offers a wise alternative to weddings at exotic destinations.

 Exulting in the Resurrection with Mary Magdalene